riadjoseph/royal-giraffe/src/pages/faq.md

           *   You'd want your potential customer to click on your link

-          *   Then arrive to your page and get served their answer quickly (2 seconds)
+          *   Then arrive to your page and get served quickly (2-3 seconds page load time on mobile ideally)

-          *   And you'd want them to do an action like to stay on your website, to buy something from you, or return on a next visit, or read something or subscribe, etc.
+          *   And you'd want them to take an action such as stay on your website to read or watch something, to buy something, or return on a next visit, or subscribe, etc.

           So the more people convert, the better for your business and your website in the eyes of a search engine.

           Reach out to us and [schedule a live complimentary